 African American History Month (February)

-As a part of W&L's celebration of African American History Month, the university invites a prominent African American to campus to lecture.
+As a part of W&L's celebration of African American History Month, student organizations in collaboration with Office of Diversity and Inclusion offer panel discussions, African American movies and documentaries, and the university invites a distinguished African American speaker to campus to lecture.

 Women's History Month (March)

 During Women's History Month, Washington and Lee seeks not only to recognize the history and achievements of women, it also seeks to honor the women on the campus at all levels.
 In addition to lectures and panel discussions, Knowledge Empowering Women Leaders (KEWL) implemented Love Your Body Week and a Female is Beautiful campaign as well as posted celebration women bios of the women of KEWL online.

 Inspired by Kristen Evans of the class of 2006, Washington and Lee University began participating in the Donning of the Kente Ceremony in 2006.
 During the ceremony, a kente stole is presented to the student by a member of the University community and the kente is then bestowed upon the graduate with all the appropriate sentiments for this special occasion.
 Its purpose is to recognize and promote the significance of family, friends, and the "university family" in the accomplishments of the graduate.

 May is Asian/Pacific American Heritage Month and at Washington and Lee, the Pan Asian Association for Cultural Exchange sponsors a host of events that are entertaining as well as educational as a means of showcasing the history, culture, and achievements of Asians and Pacific Islanders.
 Events include lectures, karaoke, displays and Asian heritage dinners in the Marketplace.